jbianquetti/chef-python-sst/README.md

 Simple:  add 'recipe[python-sst]' to your run_list

 This cookbook uses a "sub-recipe" convention:
-  - default.rb simply include otherssub-recipes
+  - default.rb simply include other sub-recipe.
+Feel free to change it.
   - You can edit sub-recipes and change it's beaviour.

 Recipes